Sasanian art: Sculpture and rock reliefs

-Free standing sculptures are rare in this period, compared under the Parthians.
+Compared to the Parthian era, free standing sculptures are rare in this period.
 The Colossal Statue of Shapur I (r.
 AD 240–272) is the single outstanding exception to survive.

 The large carved rock relief, typically placed high beside a road, and near a source of water, is a common medium in Persian art, mostly used to glorify the king and proclaim Persian control over territory.
 It begins with Lullubi and Elamite rock reliefs, such as those at Kul-e Farah and Eshkaft-e Salman in southwest Iran, and continues under the Assyrians.
-The Behistun relief and inscription, made around 500 BC for Darius the Great, is on a far grander scale, reflecting and proclaiming the power of the Achaemenid empire.
-Persian rulers commonly boasted of their power and achievements, until the Muslim conquest removed imagery from such monuments; much later there was a small revival under the Qajar dynasty.
+The Behistun relief and inscription, carved around 500 BC for Darius the Great, is on a far grander scale, reflecting and proclaiming the power of the Achaemenid Empire.
+Persian rulers commonly boasted of their power and achievements, until the Muslim conquest removed imagery from such monuments; much later there was a small revival during the Qajar era.

 Behistun is unusual in having a large and important inscription, which like the Egyptian Rosetta Stone repeats its text in three different languages, and was important in the modern understanding of these languages.
 Other Persian reliefs generally lack inscriptions, and the kings involved often can only be tentatively identified.
 The problem is helped in the case of the Sassanids by their custom of showing a different style of crown for each king, which can be identified from their coins.

-Naqsh-e Rustam is the necropolis of the Achaemenid dynasty (500–330 BC), with four large tombs cut high into the cliff face.
+Naqsh-e Rostam is the necropolis of the Achaemenid dynasty (500–330 BC), with four large tombs cut high into the cliff face.
 These have mainly architectural decoration, but the facades include large panels over the doorways, each very similar in content, with figures of the king being invested by a god, above a zone with rows of smaller figures bearing tribute, with soldiers and officials.
 The three classes of figures are sharply differentiated in size.
 The entrance to each tomb is at the centre of each cross, which opens onto a small chamber, where the king lay in a sarcophagus.
 The horizontal beam of each of the tomb's facades is believed to be a replica of the entrance of the palace at Persepolis.